LizyPk/LizyPk/README.md

 🌍 I am from: Rio Grande do Sul, Brazil

- 🔭 I'm currently working on the production of Football Games at Hermit Crab Game Studio 🏎️ I also participated in the development of Horizon Chase DLCs
+ 🔭 I'm currently working on the production of Football Games at Hermit Crab Game Studio

+ 🏎️ I also participated in the development of Horizon Chase DLCs at Aquiris Game Studio (Now Epic Brazil)

  🌱 I'm currently learning C++, C# for Unity and JavaScript for fun.